 Introduction

-Serendipitous discoveries, such as Wittig olefination, play a major role in Chemistry, revolutionising different industries.
-Unfortunately, this makes finding new materials and compounds with useful properties both rare and unpredictable.
-If compound formation can be rationalised or alternatively, if the chemical space can be sieved through quickly and reliably, new materials can be found more consistently.
-Here, we present a workflow that generates a chemical dataset on imine-based metal organic complexes to understand their formation rational and to build a reactivity sieving tool.
-This workflow synthesises and analysis different combinations of diamine, monoaldehyde, and metals on a high through put platform and a heuristic decision maker determines if the combination is successful or not.
-The merging of HTE and automated spectra analysis generated a dataset of 376 different reactions .
-Afterwards, machine learning algorithms are used both as a sieve and for its ability to interpret complex relations in the space.
-The sieve is then used to further provide chemical insights and to improve its sieving reliability by making its decision-making processing human interpretable.
+Serendipitous discoveries, such as Wittig olefination, play a major role in chemistry.
+Unfortunately, this makes discoveries of interest both rare and unpredictable.
+If discovery can be rationalised in silico or alternatively, ifa vast chemical space can be sieved in silico quickly and reliably—insolating promising regions to be explored experimentally—the discovery process could be made more efficient.
+Here, we present a workflow that .
+A chemical dataset on imine-based metal organic complexes will be generated via HTE and the finding rationalized and generalized using AI..
+To do so, an workflow was built to synthesises and analysis in an automated fashion reaction between different combinations of diamine, monoaldehyde, and transition metals, determining if the combination was successful or not A Chemspeed high through put platform and a python based heuristic decision maker were usedto build a dataset of 376reactions .
+Following the collection of the data, machine learning algorithms were used to both sieve and interpret complex relations in the space.
+The resulting model will be made human interpretable via XX to to provide further chemical insights to the human chemist.
 Overall, the scope of the paper is to build a workflow that generates a dataset for developing chemical understanding and for sieve building and testing as both help locate areas in a chemical space containing valuable compounds without relying on conventional analogue-based approaches.

 1.1 Problem Introduction